godwinpinto/word-wok/README.md

 Please create an issue to report a bug or new feature request

 ## Future plans for Word Wok
+- [ ] Securing the application using google auth (for building it as an independant application.
+Storing square auth details in DB.
+- [ ] Storing ingredients details of menu item in DB for easy pre-fill in future.
 - [ ] AI auto-generate keywords (suggestions) for description screen
 - [ ] Custom model for better precision of menu content from food ordering database
 - [ ] Menu Card builder with Google AI Imagen to create a ready menu card that can simply be put to print